Digital Risks, discovered.

 As British Airlines, Air Canada and Cathay Pacific learned, falling prey to a website or mobile app security incident is a real risk.
 With more consumers making direct travel purchases online, the airline industry needs to better protect digital assets.
 Inability to identify and secure the code that renders on consumer devices is a serious problem.
 On average, the Airline sector experienced:

-- 68 year cookie is the largest tracker in the index; it’s found on 2 sites
+- 68 year cookie is the largest tracker; it’s found on 2 sites

 Get a FREE Digital Risk Assessment